-Home infusion Home infusion benefits include coverage of certain provider-administered drugs ordered by your attending physician and administered by a home infusion service provider in the home or in an infusion suite associated with the home infusion service provider.
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Home infusion Home infusion benefits include coverage of certain provider-administered drugs ordered by your attending physician and administered by a home infusion service provider in the home or in an infusion suite associated with the home infusion service provider.
 Innetwork benefits include coverage of the provider-administered drug and drug infusion related administration services.
-90% of the allowed amount, subject to the policy year deductible 70% of the allowed amount, subject to the policy year deductible Note: In Alabama, not covered See Provider-Administered Drugs paragraph under the Medical Necessity and Precertification section of this booklet for precertification requirement of these drugs Medical nutrition therapy Medical nutrition therapy services for adults and children, 6 hours each calendar year 100% of the allowed amount, subject to a \$15 copayment In Alabama: 50% of the allowed amount, subject to the policy year deductible Outside Alabama: 100% of the allowed amount, subject to the policy year deductible and a \$20 copayment Habilitative occupational, physical, and speech therapy Limited to a combined occupational, physical and speech therapy maximum of 30 visits per member per policy year (combined in-network and out-of-network) 90% of the allowed amount, subject to the policy year deductible In Alabama: 50% of the allowed amount, subject to the policy year deductible Outside Alabama: 70% of the allowed amount, subject to the policy year deductible Rehabilitative occupational, physical, and speech therapy Limited to a combined occupational, physical and speech therapy maximum of 30 visits per member per policy year (combined in-network and out-of-network) 90% of the allowed amount, subject to the policy year deductible In Alabama: 50% of the allowed amount, subject to the policy year deductible Outside Alabama: 70% of the allowed amount, subject to the policy year deductible Occupational, physical and speech therapy for autism spectrum disorders ages 0-18 90% of the allowed amount, subject to the policy year deductible In Alabama: 50% of the allowed amount, subject to the policy year deductible Outside Alabama: 70% of the allowed amount, subject to the policy year deductible Skilled nursing facility 90% of the allowed amount, subject to the policy year deductible 70% of the allowed amount, subject to the policy year deductible
+See Provider-Administered Drugs 80% of the allowed amount, subject to the plan year deductible 60% of the allowed amount, subject to the plan year deductible Note: In Alabama, not covered paragraph under the Medical Necessity and Precertification section of this booklet for precertification requirement of these drugs Medical Nutrition Therapy Medical Nutrition Therapy Services for adults and children, 6 hours each calendar year 80% of the allowed amount, subject to the plan year deductible 60% of the allowed amount, subject to the plan year deductible Rehabilitative occupational, physical, and speech therapy Limited to a combined occupational, physical and speech therapy maximum of 30 visits per member per plan year (combined in-network and out-of-network) 80% of the allowed amount, subject to the plan year deductible In Alabama: 50% of the allowed amount, subject to the plan year deductible Outside Alabama: 60% of the allowed amount, subject to the plan year deductible Habilitative occupational, physical, and speech therapy Limited to a combined occupational, physical and speech therapy maximum of 30 visits per member per plan year (combined in-network and out-of-network) 80% of the allowed amount, subject to the plan year deductible In Alabama: 50% of the allowed amount, subject to the plan year deductible Outside Alabama: 60% of the allowed amount, subject to the plan year deductible Occupational, physical and speech therapy for autism spectrum disorders ages 0-18 80% of the allowed amount, subject to the plan year deductible In Alabama: 50% of the allowed amount, subject to the plan year deductible Outside Alabama: 60% of the allowed amount, subject to the plan year deductible